RonenNess/dcm_pool/README.md

 ObjectsPool<MyObjectType> pool;
 ```

 Note that its best to use the object type itself, and not a reference or a pointer.
-If you use pointers you'll lose some of the memory-access performance and there's no reason for that.
+If you use pointers you'll lose some of the memory-access performance.

-The objects pool constructor receive several optional params to help you fine-tune its behavior:
+The objects pool constructor receive several optional params to help you fine-tune its behaviour:

 ```cpp
 ObjectsPool(size_t max_size = 0, size_t reserve = 0, size_t shrink_threshold = 1024, DefragModes defrag_mode = DEFRAG_DEFERRED);
 ```

-- **max_size**: If provided, will limit the pool size (throw exception if exceeding limit).
+- **max_size**: If provided, will limit the pool size (throw exception if exceed limit).
 - **reserve**: If provided, will reserve this amount of objects capacity in internal vector.
 - **shrink_threshold**: While the pool grows dynamically, we only shrink the pool's memory chunk when having this amount of free objects in pool.
 - **defrag_mode**: When to handle defragging - immediately on release, when trying to iterate objects, or manually.

+You can understand from the params above that if you want a constant-size pool you can set `reserve` and `max_size` to the same value, and you'll have 0 new() / delete() calls.

 ### Allocating & Releasing